cytopia/check_drupal/README.md

 * Check for Drupal core warnings
 * Every check can specify its own nagios severity (Error or Warning)
 * Custom name for nagios short output
+* Be able to don't show updates that are locked via drush
 * Detailed information in nagios long output
 * Be able to successfully recognize valid Drupal6 or Drupal7 document root
 * Basic performance data fow: how many OKs, Errors, Warnings and Unknowns